-A gift of $25-50 per musician or a 10% gratuity is welcomed by some of the hardest working vendors.
+A gift of $50 per musician/DJ or a 10% gratuity is welcomed by some of the hardest working vendors.
 The set up alone is pretty intense, and there’s nothing more uplifting and motivating than to receive an envelope before the party begins!

 A 15% gratuity or service charge is usually added to the contract.
 It’s a good idea to take care of the driver’s gratuity before the day of the wedding.
 With so many moving parts it is easy to forget your driver(s).

 Your floral designer is not expecting a tip, but keep in mind the time, talent, and creativity that your decor team invested in your wedding.
-For those who impress you with their service, a tip of $100-$200 or a gift certificate to their favorite spot would make the perfect thank you gift.
+For those who impress you with their service, a tip of $100, or a thoughtful gift would make the perfect thank you.

 Photos are priceless and primarily the way that cake and floral businesses sell their services.
 Some photographers will send a gallery to enjoy while honeymooning.
 Sharing images of your flowers with your florist and your wedding cake table with your cake designer blesses them with fresh images to share with their clients.